kiegroup/kogito-editors-java/kogito-editors-js/docs/new-component.md

 ### 3. Expose with the a Loader

 Now, we need to get this component in some loader.
-So, your GWT editor (DMN or BPMN) will be able to render it.
+So, your GWT editor (BPMN, DMN, or Scenario Simulation) will be able to render it.

 In this example, I will use the `dmn-loader`.
 Thus, we may: